luckydrq/moddy/README.md

 # moddy
-a elegant way for searching modules(not just node module)
+An util tool for searching modules(not just node module)

 Conceptly, `module` and `package` are the same thing.

+** Notice: If all of the sub directories cannot be found as a module, it will stop searching in that path **

 # Install
 `$ npm install moddy`